 - The Applicant Portal is best viewed in the following browsers: Chrome 58+, Firefox 54+, or Microsoft Edge 44+.
-You should only open the Applicant Portal in one browser at a time to enter information.
 Cookies and JavaScript may need to be enabled for you to successfully view the site.
-You might also need to disable AdBlocker and/or similar software. - Most problems can be solved by changing your browser.
+You might also need to disable AdBlocker and/or similar software. - Many problems can be solved by switching to a different browser.
+However, you should only open the Applicant Portal in one browser at a time to enter information.

+Character count issues:

-- Be sure to first copy and paste any text into Notepad (if you're using a PC) or TextEdit (if you're using a Mac) before copying it into the Applicant Portal.
-This will strip away any HTML coding that may add unwanted additional characters to text (however, any formatting you had will be deleted).
-These additional characters can be added due to some special characters such as ampersands, quotation marks, apostrophes, and angle brackets. - Limit character counts by using a solution other than special characters (e.g. instead of using quotation marks for titles of works, put them in italics), using only one space at the end of sentences, and limiting the use of tabs. - Click "Save" and log off if you plan to leave the Applicant Portal with work in progress.
-Your session will deactivate after a period of time and you could lose content. - You may use the "Print" function in the upper right corner to create a printable version of your application at any point during the application process.
-You may save this as a separate file by either choosing "Save as PDF" from your print dialogue box, or by copying and pasting into a separate document.
-We strongly recommend that you save a final copy right after you click Submit.
+- Unseen HTML coding from your word processing software may result in the character count in the Applicant Portal being higher than you expect.
+This is often related to special characters such as ampersands, quotation marks, apostrophes, and angle brackets. - To strip the HTML, we recommend copying and pasting text into Notepad (PC users) or TextEdit (Mac users) before copying it into the Applicant Portal. - Limit character counts by using a solution other than special characters (e.g., instead of using quotation marks for titles of works, put them in italics), using only one space at the end of sentences, and limiting the use of tabs.

-View the Grant Application Form Tutorial to assist you in completing the online form.
+Click "Save" and log off if you plan to leave the Applicant Portal with work in progress.
+Your session will deactivate after 30 minutes, which may result in lost content

+Before submitting, double check each section to confirm that it's complete, and that no information was lost when cutting and pasting.

+Use the "Print" function in the upper right corner to create a printable version of your application.
+We strongly recommend that you save a final copy for your records by choosing "Save as PDF" from your print dialogue box.